-12 Tips For Finding a Reliable Automotive Mechanic
+12 Tips for Avoiding Auto Repair Scams & Finding a Reliable Automotive Mechanic

 You can avoid being the victim of an auto repair scam by first finding an honest and reliable mechanic.
 Whether it is for an oil change or a major repair, everyone who owns a car will need a mechanic at some point in time.
 But, when that time comes, how do you know that you are not going to be taken advantage of or overcharged?

 One sure-fire way to avoid an auto repair scam is to protect yourself with an autopom!
 Vehicle Protection Plan.
 With our plans, you can take your vehicle to any licensed repair facility in the US or Canada for repair. autopom! is accredited and rated A+ by the BBB.

 Avoid Auto Repair Scams – Get A Vehicle Protection Plan You don’t want to wait until a major breakdown happens to start looking for a good mechanic.
 By doing a little research and following a few tips, you can find a reputable repair shop with employees you can trust.

 - Find a shop that services your make of car.
 Some mechanics are specialized for a particular manufacturer.
 Although they may agree to work on your car, they may not be as familiar with the specific make or may charge more for parts.
 Also, some general repair shops will not service higher end cars such as Mercedes or BMW.